 Depositions and Objections Explained:

-A deposition is a civil procedure that involves a formal interview of a party or witness that is administered under oath.
+Deposition objections are a civil procedure that involves a formal interview of a party or witness that is administered under oath.
 It allows the parties in a case to see how the other party will answer a question at trial.
 It also gives the parties a sworn statement to compare to the statements the party will make at trial and can help attack credibility.
-A deposition request will be made by a party that would like to gather admissible evidence from the other party or a witness that the other party will use.
+Deposition objections will be made by a party that would like to gather admissible evidence from the other party or a witness that the other party will use.
 Occasionally, a party may request to depose their own witness to ensure the credibility and subject matter of a witness.
 However, the majority of the time, a deposition is of one of the parties to a dispute.
-A deposition will typically have the following characteristics:
+Deposition objections will typically have the following characteristics:

 - Personal Background: Especially when a deposition is of a non-party witness, there may be a lot of questions about the person’s background to ensure that the parties understand the relevance and background that will influence how much the witness knows about the event and what their participation was.
 Some of these questions may be used to establish bias or other issues with the testimony later on.
 There will likely be some irrelevant questions within this section of the deposition.